You're the Voice: Music video

-The music video was recorded with celebrities (Derryn Hinch and Jacki Weaver) and musicians (James and Vince Leigh of Pseudo Echo) and Greg Macainsh, none of whom are on the original audio recording and were assembled by Farnham's manager, Glenn Wheatley.
+The music video was recorded with celebrities (Derryn Hinch and Jacki Weaver) portraying a married couple having an argument in the kitchen and musicians James and Vince Leigh of Pseudo Echo), Brett Garsed and Greg Macainsh, none of whom are on the original audio recording except Brett Garsed.
+The cast and band were assembled by Farnham's manager, Glenn Wheatley.
 Wheatley later recalled, "[it] was done on a shoestring budget.
 I called in Derryn and Jacki, some of the guys from Pseudo Echo (James and Vince Leigh) and Greg Macainsh from Skyhooks are in the band, it was pretty much anyone who'd do me a favour".

 Chart reception

 "You're the Voice" was released as a single in September 1986 ahead of Farnham's album Whispering Jack.
 It was written by Andy Qunta, Keith Reid, Maggie Ryder, and Chris Thompson.

 The song was one of the biggest hits of 1986 in Australia, topping the Kent Music Report singles chart for seven weeks from 3 November to 21 December.
 At the ARIA Music Awards of 1987 it won Single of the Year.

 It re-entered the Australian singles chart more than 25 years after its original release (reaching No. 64), due to its appearance in a 2012 Ford TV commercial to advertise the company's SYNC voice control system.

 The power ballad is also one of Farnham's biggest successes in Europe, charting at No. 1 in Germany and Sweden and reaching the Top 10 in Austria, Ireland, Switzerland and the UK.
 Although "You're the Voice" was also successful in Canada (reaching the Top 20), in the United States the track performed relatively poorly, missing the chart on its initial 1987 issue.
 BMG/RCA re-released the song in the US in February 1990 after Farnham made the Adult Contemporary chart with "Two Strong Hearts".
 Farnham's version eventually spent eight weeks on the US charts, peaking at No. 82, but in the US the song is perhaps best known for a charting version issued in 1991 by the band Heart.

 In January 2018, as part of Triple M's "Ozzest 100" of the "most Australian' songs of all time", the song was ranked number 6.
 The song was voted 15 in the Triple J Hottest 100 of Australian Songs.